India posts record current account surplus in June quarter

-MUMBAI, Sept 30 (Reuters) - India's current account surplus rose to a record $19.8 billion in April-June as its trade deficit sharply narrowed, the Reserve Bank of India said on Wednesday.
+MUMBAI, Sept 30 (Reuters) - India's current account surplus rose to a record $19.8 billion in April-June as its trade deficit narrowed sharply, the Reserve Bank of India said on Wednesday.

 The current account INCURA=ECI figure for the first quarter of the fiscal year compared with a surplus of $600 million in the Jan-March quarter, which was the country's first surplus in 13 years.